Early Childhood Mental Health Services

 In our treatment of early childhood mental health, we perform assessments on children depending on their age:

-- For children from 0-3 years old, we use the DC:0-3R Diagnostic Classification System.
+- For children 0-5 years old, the DC:0-5 Diagnostic Classification System is used.

-- For children ages 4 and above, the DSM-V assessment (from the Diagnostic Statistical Manual, 5th Addition)
+- For children ages 6 and above, the DSM-V assessment (from the Diagnostic Statistical Manual, 5th Addition) is used.

-The results of these assessments help us identify any mental health needs or disorders.
-They also help us develop a treatment and therapy plan.
+The results of these assessments help us identify any mental health needs.
+They also help with the development of a treatment and therapy plan.

 A Great Place to Find Help: